Start Here

 What is Daily Ginhawa?

 Alaga is a Filipino word with no perfect English translation.
-It’s what the matatanda practiced without naming it — the herb baths, the hilot, the insistence on warm food and rest, and being looked after.
-The quiet, consistent act of caring for something you love.
+It’s what the matatanda practiced without needing to name it: herb baths, hilot, warm food, rest, and the quiet, consistent act of caring for something you love.
+Not fixing.
+Not forcing.
+Simply caring.

 The Three Roots